-The College has staff with expertise in supporting students with moderate to severe learning disabilities, sensory impairments, Autism Spectrum, ADHD and specific learning difficulties.
+The College has staff with expertise in supporting students with moderate to severe learning disabilities, sensory impairments, Autism Spectrum, ADHD, Mental Health concerns and specific learning difficulties.

 We have BSL British Sign Language communicators available to support Deaf/deaf students.